1. WHAT FUNDS ARE DISBURSED BY GCC?

 - Students awarded Cal Grant, SEOG or Direct Loan funds must be enrolled in 6 or more units at the time of disbursement to receive funds.
 For California Full Time Student Success Grants students must be in at least 12 or more units.

-- If you receive your first award notification after the Financial Aid Census date you will receive all funds awarded to you in one disbursement for the semester, usually within two to three weeks after receiving the award notification.
+- If you receive your first award notification after the Financial Aid Census date you will receive all funds awarded to you in one disbursement for the semester, for the number of units you are enrolled in as of the date of initial packaging.
+Funds will be received within two to three weeks after receiving the award notification.

 - The Financial aid check disbursement process is run on a weekly basis effective the week prior to the start of each semester through the week after second disbursement.
 The disbursement process is run every other week after that point.